Backflow preventer replacement frequency

 Plumbing

-The answer to 'backflow preventer replacement frequency' is that backflow preventers should typically be replaced every 5-10 years, depending on the type and usage.
-Backflow preventers are critical devices that prevent contaminated water from flowing back into the clean water supply, so it's important to keep them well-maintained and replaced as needed.
+The answer to 'backflow preventer replacement frequency' is that backflow preventers should be inspected and tested annually, and replaced every 5-10 years on average.
+Backflow preventers are an important safety device that prevent contaminated water from flowing back into the clean water supply.
+Over time, the internal components can wear out and become less effective, so regular maintenance and replacement is recommended to ensure proper function.

 Step-by-Step Guide